mohmiim/MLIntroduction/session-1/README.md

 ### Optimization function(s)

-Optimization functions are used minimize the loss of the Neural Network; there are many types of optimization functions.
+Optimization functions are used to minimize the loss of the Neural Network; there are many types of optimization functions.

 **Stochastic gradient descent(SGD):** Works well for shallow networks.
 Can cause the objective function to fluctuate heavily